Šar Mountains: Animal life

 Rusenica locality on the mountain has been in the first level of protection, as the strict reserve of nature, since 1955.
 It is one of the rare habitats of Balkan lynx, the largest European cat.
 It is estimated that on the entire Balkans there are no more than 100 specimens.
 European pond turtle and Hermann's tortoise, only two European species of freshwater turtles, live on the mountain.
 There are 147 butterfly species (excluding moths), 45 amphibians and reptilians and 37 mammalian species.
 Other animals include bear, chamois, wolf, roe deer, wild boar and other species including many bird species.
 The national park contains 720 chamois while the Opoja and Gora region contains 600 chamois.
-The National Park is administered by the Ministry of Environment and Spatial Planning (MESP) of Kosovo.
+The National Park is administered by the Ministry of Environment and Spatial Planning (MESP).